mastercomfig/mastercomfig/docs/customization/see_also.md

   — Get cleaner particles for explosions

 * [No muzzle flashes](https://github.com/ghost-420/no-muzzleflashes)
-  — Removes muzzleflash sprites and particles from all weapons, and selectively from sentry guns
+  — Removes muzzleflash sprites and particles from all weapons, and from sentry guns (if preferred)

 * [Particle Limitation Pack](https://www.teamfortress.tv/22586/particle-limitation-pack)
   — Reduce certain particles